kaist-sbml/gem/README.md

     Input files can be a standard full GenBank file with sequences (recommended) or FASTA file.

     antiSMASH-annotated GenBank file **MUST** be provided for secondary metabolism modeling.

+    An EC number prediction file can be used with the `-e` option.
+The file format must consist of locus tags of the sequences and the predicted EC numbers, separated by a tab.

-    EFICAz output file and subcellular localizations (compartments) can be provided as additional inputs, with options `-E` and `-C`, respectively.
+    EFICAz implementation and subcellular localizations (compartments) can be provided as additional inputs, with options `-E` and `-C`, respectively.

 - Sample input files (available in `/gmsm/input/` in the source):

     `NC_021985.1.final_antismash4.gbk`: an output GenBank file of antiSMASH 4.0 (for Streptomyces collinus Tu 365)

     `NC_021985.1.final_ec_antismash3.gbk`: an output GenBank file of antiSMASH 3.0 with full EC numbers via EFICAz (for Streptomyces collinus Tu 365)

+    `NC_021985.1_deepec.txt`: an output file of DeepEC

     `sample_compartment_info.txt`: a sample file containing subcellular localizations (compartments) for each locus tag